 Being a creative thinker is a fundamental skill required in most modern careers.
 The photography course will allow you to improve your artistic and design skills and give you the opportunity to work in a variety of creative formats.
 The photographic industry contributes to UK revenues in the region of £1.5 billion a year.

-Who to ask about this subject: Miss Ruffy Dionne.Ruffy@ maletlambert.hull.sch.uk
+Miss Ruffy

+Dionne.Ruffy@

+maletlambert.hull.sch.uk

-Qualification: GCSE Photography
+Qualification:GCSE Photography